mouradsme/worldmap/README.md

-# worldmap
+# World Map for Grafana
-World Map Plugin for grafana
+A Choropleth World Map Panel Plugin for Grafana